-Here’s our definitive guide to keep your home looking professionally staged, all while still eating, sleeping, and living there (we won’t tell if you don’t.)
+If you’re unable to use transitional housing, or just short on cleaning fairies, read on for our definitive guide to keep your home looking professionally staged, all while eating, sleeping, and living there.

 Consider the space to be your newest project, not your house.
 Says McHolm, “Think: It’s not your house anymore.
 It’s a house that will soon be their house.
 So get the YOU out of your house.”